HOW WE WORK

 You’re highly capable and successful.
 You’re also pushing into new territory.
 Perhaps your outer responsibility is growing; perhaps something more inward has been calling for your attention.

-The next stage is not more polish, but more wholeness.
+The next stage isn't more polish.
+It's more of you.

 IT BEGINS WITH YOUR QUESTION